josdoaitran/mcp-ai-web-automation/example-prompt-works-with-cursor-agent.md

 - TestNG with Cucumber
 - Dependencies should be defined in POM.xml with maven project
 - Web automation test with Selenium.
 - Using Page object model in sub-folder: /pages
 - Test will be executed in cucumber /features folder

+## Example 3: Gen Code Playwright Python - Cucumber

+Use the my `playwright-mcp-exe-automation`  to navigate to the website `https://www.telerik.com/support/demos`.
+- Ensure that the MCP Server is actively handling the browser automation test to validate its integration.
+- Do not simulate the tests statically or bypass the MCP Server.
+- All interactions must be routed through MCP.

+On the demo page, execute the following scenarios:
+- User can scroll down to footer of page.
+- Verify that User can see all elements of the footer of page: "https://www.telerik.com/support/demos"
+- User can scroll up the header of page.
+- User can click on "Get a Free Trial" button.
+- Verify that User can see "Free Trials" page.

+Then, Please help me generate the Python Test framework Code using Playwright with MCP Integration to cover the above scenario.

+Generated Python Test Framework using:
+- New folder for my project: `example-saucedemo-pytest-playwright`
+- Pytest
+- Dependencies should be defined in requirements.txt
+- Web automation test with Playwright.
+- Using Page object model in sub-folder: /pages
+- Test will be executed in cucumber /features folder